 The Patient Relations Committee is responsible for developing criteria, managing and administering funding for therapy and counselling of patients who are sexually abused by dental technologists.

-Funding for therapy and counseling will be made available to a patient after a finding of sexual abuse by a panel of the College’s Discipline Committee.
+Individuals can access funding for therapy and counseling as soon as a complaint or report is made alleging that they were sexually abused by a Registrant while as a patient.
 A person’s eligibility for funding is not affected by an appeal of the Discipline Committee’s finding.
 The patient is entitled to choose any therapist or counsellor subject to some restrictions specified in the RHPA.
 The patient will be advised of these restrictions when funding is made available.